mongodb/mongo-efcore-provider/README.md

 A number of Entity Framework Core features are not currently supported but planned for future release.
 If you require use of these facilities in the mean-time consider using the existing [MongoDB C# Driver's](https://github.com/mongodb/mongo-csharp-driver) LINQ provider which supports them.

-### Planned for next releases
+### Planned for upcoming releases

-- Select projections must only contain server-translatable expressions
+- Select projections with client-side operations
-- Sum, Average, Min, Max etc. are not supported at top level
+- Sum, Average, Min, Max etc. support at top level
 - Transactions
 - Type discriminators
 - Additional mapping configuration options